mattlewis92/angular-bootstrap-calendar/README.md

 ### calendar-edit-event-click

-This function is called when an event edit link is clicked on the calendar. $event contains the calendar event that was clicked on.
+This expression is called when an event edit link is clicked on the calendar. $event contains the calendar event that was clicked on.

 ### calendar-delete-event-click

-This function is called when an event delete link is clicked on the calendar. $event contains the calendar event that was clicked on.
+This expression is called when an event delete link is clicked on the calendar. $event contains the calendar event that was clicked on.

+### calendar-timespan-click

+This expression is called when a month or day on the calendar is clicked. $date contains the start of the month or day that was clicked on.

 ### calendar-auto-open